 Just cuddling and knitting at folk high school?

-As you hear, I have always had high ambitions and at this time I was also very afraid to waste my time.
-The first thing that struck me at the start of school with you was precisely this fear: that this was just another year of cuddling and knitting!
+As you see, I have always had high ambitions and at this time I was also very afraid to waste my time.
+The first thing that struck me at the beginning of the school year was precisely this fear: that this was just another year of cuddling and knitting!
 But that feeling was quickly forgotten when, for the first time in a very long time, I experienced that people contacted me and showed interest to get to know me.
 I'm probably someone who spends some time getting to know others, and was worried that I didn't make fifteen new best friends within the first few months, as most of the folk college brochures almost promised.
 But that's why it was so nice that we lived together at school, and that's how we got to see so many sides of each other.

-Theatre Line At the top has given me so much.
-At the start, I was skeptical about my theater class, as I seemed to be the one with the most experience and the highest aspirations.
-What if the others came to give blanks in all the projects?
-They so absolutely did not.
-On the contrary, it was good for me to work with others who wasn't so keen on being the cleverestBut they were still engaged.
+The Theatre Line at Toppen has given me so much.
+At first, I was skeptical about my theater class, as I seemed to be the one with the most experience and the highest aspirations.
+What if the others didn't care as much about the projects?
+But they so absolutely did care.
+On the contrary, it was good for me to work with others who wasn't so keen on being the cleverest.
+But they were still engaged.
 The fact that I was ambitious meant that I had the opportunity to take some extra responsibility during the productions, which was very instructive for me.
 During the first production (Counting to Zero), I was a little unhappy that we were left a lot to ourselves, as the class was split up into two different productions.
-In retrospect, I've seen through our trial and error with this setup as very valuable.
-I have Applying the experience I then worked as a theatre director, and even talked about this particular production at the entrance exams to higher theatre schools!
+In retrospect, I've seen our trials and fails with this setup as very valuable.
+I have used the experience later as a theatre director, and even talked about this particular production at the entrance exams to higher theatre schools!

-Courage, Mastery and Opportunities at the Top
+Courage, Mastery and Opportunities at Toppen

 Varied everyday life

-I chose the top because great variety in electivesI think they were very well organized and followed up.
-Although I did theater, I could challenge myself in the climbing wall, participate in ballgame tournaments and race with mountain sports students (I lost every time, admittedly).
+I chose Toppen because of their great variety in electives.
+I think they were very well organized and followed up.
+Although attended the theater course, I could challenge myself in the climbing wall, participate in ballgame tournaments and race with mountain sports students (I lost every time, admittedly).

 Thank you for all you have given me.